Gaza’s doctors struggle to save hospital blast survivors as Middle East rage grows

 The bloodshed unfolded as the U.S. tried to convince Israel to allow the delivery of supplies to desperate civilians, aid groups and hospitals in the tiny Gaza Strip, which has been under a complete siege since Hamas’ deadly rampage last week.
 Hundreds of thousands of increasingly desperate people were searching for bread and water.

-Islamic Jihad dismissed those claims, accusing Israel of “trying hard to evade responsibility for the brutal massacre it committed.”

-The group pointed to Israel’s order that Al-Ahli be evacuated and reports of a previous blast at the hospital as proof that the hospital was an Israeli target.
-It also said the scale of the explosion, the angle of the bomb’s fall and the extent of the destruction all pointed to Israel.

-Before the al-Alhi Hospital deaths, Israeli strikes on Gaza killed at least 2,778 people and wounded 9,700, according to the Gaza Health Ministry, and nearly two-thirds of those killed were children.
+The Gaza Health Ministry said at least 3,200 people have been killed in Gaza and 11,000 wounded.
 Another 1,200 people across Gaza are believed to be buried under the rubble, alive or dead, health authorities said.

 More than 1,400 people in Israel have been killed, mostly civilians who were slain in Hamas’ Oct.
 7 attack.
 The assault also resulted in some 200 being taken captive into Gaza.
 Militants in Gaza have launched rockets every day since, aiming at cities across Israel.